ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-04-06-first-post.md

 If you want to start learning those languages I highly recommend [data camp](https://www.datacamp.com/).
 You don't need to download any software’s as all the coding is done on their site.
 The beginner courses are free and you get a shiny certificate you can add to your LinkedIn profile.
 If you would like to do more of the advanced courses then you will need to subscribe to their site.

 Taking some courses I also realised there was a lot more statistics involved than I had in my wheelhouse.
 I hated statistics at school and university just because I was not good at it.
-Every over aspect of maths I excelled at but statistics was always my weakness so I avoided it as much as I could (paying for it now aren't I)
+Every other aspect of maths I excelled at but statistics was always my weakness so I avoided it as much as I could (paying for it now aren't I)

 ![Droid Hindsight](http://static.fjcdn.com/pictures/Hindsight_c80e35_2006007.jpg){: .center-image }